Noise suppression guide

 Diagnosing and treating noise problems in your car audio system

-Noise in your receiver is often due to a poor ground wire connection.
+Noise in your receiver is often due to a poor ground wire connection or a poorly grounded antenna.

 Is your receiver securely grounded?

-Check to see if you're getting noise on all sources — CD, auxiliary (if available), AM, and FM
+Check to see if you're getting noise on all sources — CD, auxiliary/USB, AM, and FM

 If the noise is present only on the radio, then it's most likely coming through your antenna lead.